google/flax/docs/advanced_topics/module_lifecycle.rst

 First, we construct an instance of ``MLP`` and pass the construction attributes.
 Note that construction here is different from what you might expect if you are not used to Functional Programming patterns.
 The ``MLP`` constructor does not actually create variables or any internal state whatsoever.
 It's best to think of it as a specification or template of the Module that contains functionality but no data.

 Let's take a closer look at initialization.
-Surprisingly, there actually is no seperate initialization path in Flax.
+Surprisingly, there actually is no separate initialization path in Flax.
 Calling ``init`` is just a special case of ``apply``, which you can also write as:

 .. testcode::